Alignak-monitoring/alignak/doc/source/07_advanced/flapping.rst

 Flap Detection for Hosts
 =========================

-Host flap detection works in a similar manner to service flap detection, with one important difference: Shinken will attempt to check to see if a host is flapping whenever:
+Host flap detection works in a similar manner to service flap detection, with one important difference: Alignak will attempt to check to see if a host is flapping whenever:

   * The host is checked (actively or passively)
   * Sometimes when a service associated with that host is checked.
 More specifically, when at least x amount of time has passed since the flap detection was last performed, where x is equal to the average check interval of all services associated with the host.